-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must be 250 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 125 words.

-After reading and reviewing the current module(s)/week(s) reading and/or presentation, the student will complete a corresponding activity.
+After reading and reviewing the items found in the Learn section for the assigned Module: Week, the student will complete a corresponding activity.
 Answers to the questions must be well-organized and use proper grammar.
 Each activity must be at least 1.5 pages.

-The student will write an 8-page research-based paper in current Turabian format that focuses on tort law.
+The student will write an 6-page research-based paper in current APA format that focuses on tort law.
 The paper must include at least 6 references in addition to the course textbooks and the Bible.

-Each test will cover the Reading & Study material for the assigned module(s)/week(s).
-Each test will be open-book/open-notes, contain 50 multiple-choice and true/false questions, and have a 1 hour and 30-minute time limit.
+Each quiz will cover the Learn material for the assigned Module: Week.
+Each quiz will be open-book/open-notes, contain 40 multiple-choice and true/false questions, and have a 2 hour time limit.